Homeowners, are you considering refinancing your home? There are reasons to refinance and reasons not to refinance. Homeowners Should You Refinance?

-- Convert from adjustable rate to fixed rate mortgage.
+- Convert from an adjustable rate to fixed rate mortgage.

 - Consolidate mortgages (example consolidating first and second liens)

-- If existing loan 10 year or less remaining years and new loan 15-30 years.
+- Existing loan 10 years or less remaining years and new loan 15-30 years.
 Does it make sense to refinance?

 - Cost of the refinance?
 What are to total fees for the new loan (points, appraisal, closing costs, etc)?

-- Considering lenders fees (closing costs) is the rate of returns after refinance beneficial?
+- Considering lenders fees (closing costs) is the rate of returns after refinancing beneficial?